Kade-Peay/GenreClustering/README.md

 - 3 (note: No scaling study for GPUs, instead look at different block size)
 - 4 vs 5 (note: these will have to use from 2 to 4 nodes of any of the CHPC clusters)

-## 4. Usea  validation function to check that the result from parallel implementations is equal to the serial output implementation
+## 4. Use a  validation function to check that the result from parallel implementations is equal to the serial output implementation
 - Serial vs. Shared: The files are identical
 - Serial vs. GPU:
 - Serial vs. Distributed: The files are different by 7.68%